MicrosoftLearning/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_06_ImplementDirectorySynchronization.md

     >**Note**: Next, remove the Azure resources
 6. Close the Remote desktop session.

-7. In the Azure portal, set the **Directory + subscription** filter to the Azure AD tenant associated with the Azure subscription into which you deployed the **adVM** Azure VM.
+7. In the Azure portal, set the **Directory + subscription** filter to the Microsoft Entra tenant associated with the Azure subscription into which you deployed the **adVM** Azure VM.

 8. In the Azure portal, open the Cloud Shell by clicking the first icon in the top right of the Azure Portal.